girishji/girishji.github.io/_posts/2022-08-18-optical-keyboard-design.markdown

 change column pin output back to "Low" and proceed to the next column pin.
 Reading time is usually negligible compared to PT rise time.
 A full matrix scan will take approximately `rise_time x number_of_columns`.
-For 15 column keyboard and 20 uSec wait time the matrix scan rate will be 3.33 kHz.
+For 15 column keyboard and 20 us wait time the matrix scan rate will be 3.33 kHz.

 ![image](/assets/opic4.png){: width="550" }